 - ERS Food Price Outlook provides monthly food price forecasts, including for both food purchased for consumption at home and away from home.

-Current Charts of Note
+Charts of Note Highlights

-ERS Reports and Data Useful for Background Information
+Data Useful for Background Information

 - ERS State Fact Sheets includes data by state on population, income, poverty, food security, education, employment/unemployment, farm characteristics, farm financial indicators, top commodities, and agricultural exports.